Alzheimer Society of Ottawa-Carleton is established by co-founder Madeleine Honeyman.

 Walk moves from Carleton University to outdoors at Tunney’s Pasture.

-Name changes to The Dementia Society of Ottawa and Renfrew County.
+Name changes to The Dementia Society of Ottawa and Renfrew County – no longer affiliated with the Alzheimer Societies.